MicrosoftDocs/entra-docs/docs/external-id/customers/sample-single-page-app-vanillajs-sign-in.md

     git clone https://github.com/Azure-Samples/ms-identity-ciam-javascript-tutorial.git
     ```

-- [Download the sample](https://github.com/Azure-Samples/ms-identity-ciam-javascript-tutorial/archive/refs/heads/main.zip).Extract it to a file path where the length of the name is fewer than 260 characters.
+- [Download the sample](https://github.com/Azure-Samples/ms-identity-ciam-javascript-tutorial/archive/refs/heads/main.zip).
+Extract it to a file path where the length of the name is fewer than 260 characters.

 ## Install project dependencies